In this section you will find the following:

 - Four Mile Spur (on course from approx 2.5km mark through to 10.5km).
 Difficult terrain.
 No one will be running the first four kilometres.
 It is rocky underfoot, steep and closed in bush.
 Be alert and do not drop off either side of the spur.
 From approx 4km the going gets a little easier.
 But be mentally prepared for slow going in this section.

-- Viking Wilderness Area - (on course from approx 51km through to 59km)mostly good and clear going, but as you get closer to Mt Buggery and Mt Speculation, there are some sections where trail marking is non existent, and bush closes in tightly.
+- Viking Wilderness Area - (on course from approx 51km through to 59km) good and clear going early on, but as you get closer to Mt Buggery and Mt Speculation, there are some sections where trail marking is non existent, and bush closes in tightly.
 Another good section to have your GPS Unit or mobile with Avenza open as you go.

 - Muesli Spur - (on course from approx 67 -through 71km) turning left down off Mt Speculation 4WD road onto Muesli Spur Track, you will find some steep sections and some thick closed in section.
 Again, check your bearing and use your navigation aids here, especially if coming down in the dark.